Sampoong Department Store collapse: Collapse

 In April 1995, cracks began to appear in the ceiling of the fifth floor in the south wing, but the only response by Lee Joon and staff management was to move merchandise and stores from the top floor to the basement.

 On the morning of June 29, the number of cracks in the area increased dramatically, prompting store management to close parts of the top floor.
-However, the management failed to shut the building down or issue formal evacuation orders, as the number of customers in the building at the time was unusually high, and management did not want to lose the day's revenue.
+Nonetheless, the management failed to shut the building down or issue formal evacuation orders, as the number of customers in the building at the time was unusually high, and management did not want to lose the day's revenue.
 When civil engineering experts were invited to inspect the structure, a cursory check revealed that the building was at risk of collapse.
 The facility's manager also examined the slab in one of the fifth-floor restaurants only hours before the collapse.
 Five hours before the collapse, the first of several loud bangs was heard emanating from the top floors, as the vibration of the air conditioning caused the cracks in the slabs to widen further.
 Amid customer complaints about the vibration, the air conditioning was turned off, but the cracks in the floors had already grown to 10 cm wide.